kiran28092003/Projects/README.md

 ---

-## Are We Able to Alter This Code?
-Yes, the code is modular and easy to modify.
-Developers can:
-1. **Add New Gestures**: Expand the system by defining new gestures for specific actions.
-2. **Integrate Additional Features**: Include functionalities like voice commands or keyboard emulation.
-3. **Improve Performance**: Enhance detection speed by optimizing model parameters.
-4. **Adapt for Different Environments**: Adjust the code for gaming, healthcare, or other specific use cases.

----

 ## Security Features
 To ensure only authorized users can access the AI Virtual Mouse, several security features are included: